jsseidel/rclouddocs/1.8/guidoc/notebookassets.md

 ![Right Windowshade Panel; Asset Area](img/assetarea.png)

 ## Data as an asset

-For example, from the previous example, lets create an asset called distrib.csv that contains the following data:
+For example, here is the content of a file called distrib.csv:

 ```
 a,1